Drivers Education

 All dates are subject to change.

-To register for the Fall session, students in grades 9-12 will fill out an application/permission form starting August 5th and turn it in to Cece in the Central Office no later than August 28th, along with the fee of $200.00.
-(Applications and money will not be accepted after August 28th.)
+To register for the Summer Session, students in grades 8-12 will fill out an application/permission form starting April 1st and turn it in to Cece in the Central Office no later than May 12th, along with the fee of $200.00.
+(Applications and money will not be accepted after May 12th).

 The course fee is non-refundable after the first week.

-Students will need a copy of their birth certificate and social security card during the first week of class.
+During the first week of class, students will need a copy of their birth certificate and social security card.
 I need one parent's signature on the DMV driver's license application.
-This can be done at the mandatory parent meeting on September 3rd, from 6:00 to 7:00 p.m. in the high school computer lab.
+This can be done at the mandatory parent meeting on June 2nd, from 6:00 p.m. to 7:00 p.m. in the high school computer lab.

 We are participating in the Cooperative Driving Testing Program with the Montana Department of Justice, Motor Vehicle Division.
 This program allows me to administer written and driving tests for students.
 This will also allow your son/daughter to acquire a (TELL), Traffic Education Learners License (legally driving with a parent) while enrolled in Traffic Education.
 YIPPEE, something new these last couple of years regarding the TELL.
 In the past, students could only drive with a parent or legal guardian, but now, after receiving their TELL, students can drive with anyone 18 or older, but of course, with parental permission.

-I will give twice the (DOJ) Department of Justice written rules test.
+I will give the (DOJ) Department of Justice written rules test twice.
 Students must score at least 82% on the knowledge test.
-The first test will be on Monday, September 30th.
-If the first is not passed, a second test will be given on Wednesday, October 2nd.
+The first test will be on Monday, April 23rd.
+If the first is not passed, a second test will be given on Wednesday, April 25th.
 If both tests are not passed, students will have to take the test in Billings after the Driver's Education Program is over.

 Six months from the first day of the Driver's Education Class, students can get their restricted permit, which allows them to drive alone.
 A pamphlet explaining all the details will be handed out.
-I will be accepting 20 students for the Fall Session.
+I will be accepting 20 students for the Summer Session.
 The first 20 students to turn in their application/permission form with the fee of $200.00 will be enrolled.
-I will inform students on August 29th if they are enrolled.
+I will inform students on May 13th if they are enrolled.

 If you have any questions, please call me at 406-861-4820 or email me at kkoenig@huntley.k12.mt.us